 10. See Your Chiropractor Regularly

-A regular appointed to your chiropractor will allow early detection of subluxations that could result to serious musculoskeletal conditions.
+A regular appointed to your chiropractor will allow early detection of subluxations that could result in serious musculoskeletal conditions.
 This prevents a problem before it even develops.